Thermal Camera SDK 11.3.0

 int >= 0 10 seconds no >= v1

-Specifies the the time in seconds until a device connection is considered to have timed out because no frame data was being received.
+Specifies the time in seconds until a device connection is considered to have timed out because no frame data was being received.
 When a timeout occurs the SDK will trigger the onConnectionTimeout() callback of the IRImagerClients.

 Buffer Queue Size